 RMZ Outer Zone: the portion of the RMZ located between the inner zone and agricultural lands outside of the RMZ.

-Site Potential (SP) Plant Community: The native plant community that would occur in an minimally managed condition on a site, e.g. a Douglas fir forest community, Black cottonwood forest community, Sandbar willow community, etc.
+Site Potential (SP) Plant Community: The native plant community that would occur in a minimally managed condition on a site, e.g. a Douglas fir forest community, Black cottonwood forest community, Sandbar willow community, etc.

 Site Potential Tree Height (SPTH): The average maximum height of the tallest dominant trees for a given site class (WDFW, 2018); the index tree age is 200 years, except where shorter-lived trees (such as cottonwoods) are the tallest dominant trees.